What has changed in Java Release and Update Availability?

 This new Java SE release cadence has several challenges and shortcomings:

-Beginning with JDK 11, Oracle’s public JDK updates end concurrently or very shortly after the GA of a new release.
-For example, Oracle will offer public updates for JDK 11 until January 2019.
-Public updates for JDK 8 also end in January 2019.
+- Beginning with JDK 11, Oracle’s public JDK updates end concurrently or very shortly after the GA of a new release.
+For example, Oracle offered public updates for JDK 11 until January 2019.
+Public updates for JDK 8 also ended in January 2019.

 Worried that you won’t have access to the latest Java security updates?
 Zulu Enterprise subscribers get timely updates and security patches aligned with the OpenJDK project’s release cycle plus the availability of out-of-cycle emergency fixes delivered by Azul’s world-class engineers.
 With Zulu Enterprise you can be assured that your JDKs and JVMs contain the latest updates, security patches, and bug fixes with long-term access and plenty of support overlap from version to version.